mauslender/qa-automation-prompt/README.md

 Second, you are expected to write a second script that reads from this database, calculates the service uptime, and outputs it to the console.

+Tip: You can accurately detect uptime by monitoring for 10 minutes with >1 req/s.

 ### The Bug

 There is a bug in this application pertaining the format of names.
 The API will return a specific error when this happens - you are expected to find out the pattern of this error.